siddhant-99/ibm_crackcovid/README.md

 - App ID setup

 [App ID Setup](https://cloud.ibm.com/docs/appid?topic=appid-web-apps)
-The above link can be referred to enable user authentication in your application.
+->The following link can be referred to enable user authentication in your application.

 ### Setting up Model
 - Set up models - Python script for that